LawSmith408/WhiskerAnalyses/README.md

 For running validation for your simulation, there is a quick study to understand if linear or non-linear methods are necessary:

-1. **Displacement test**: Start with a simple beam tip displacement test to determine if the simulation's boundary conditions are satisfied and it behaves as a eulerian beam.
+1. **Finite-element validation**: Start with a simple beam tip displacement test to determine if the simulation's boundary conditions are satisfied and it behaves as a eulerian beam.

 ### FEA mesh-convergence study